 If you are looking for other plans in the city of Paris, visit the post what to see and do in Paris.

-Tickets to see the Eiffel Tower in the evening hours
+Tickets to see the Eiffel Tower at night time

-Regardless of the time of the year you travel to Paris, you will have the opportunity to visit the Eiffel Tower at night.
+Regardless of the time of the year you travel to Paris you will have the opportunity to visit the Eiffel Tower at night.
 A magical and unique experience.
-The monument is open every day until 22:45 pm at night and from mid-June to early September, plus some bridges that coincide with spring or Easter, the building extends its hours until midnight, unless there is a security restriction or adverse weather conditions.
+The monument is open every day until 22:45 pm at night and from mid-June to early September, plus some bridges that coincide with spring or Easter, the building extends its hours until midnight, except if there is a security restriction or adverse weather conditions.

 So do not hesitate, whenever you go, do not hesitate to live this experience that has its charm throughout the year.
 Thus, in the summer you will be accompanied by a pleasant weather and in the month of December is a truly spectacular visit, since, coinciding with Christmas in Paris, the city is filled with even more light and color.

-The price of tickets at night is the same as the daytime and there are different types of tickets, depending on whether the ascent is on foot or by elevator, or if the climb takes place to the second floor of the building or to the top.
+The price of tickets at night is the same as during the day and there are different types of tickets, depending on whether the climb is done on foot or by elevator, or if the climb takes place up to the second floor of the building or to the top.
 The cost of the tickets ranges from 10 € to 27 €.

-Reasons to climb the Eiffel Tower by night
+Reasons to go up the Eiffel Tower at night

-Climbing the Eiffel Tower at night is always recommended and you will have the opportunity to rediscover the city of Paris from a totally different perspective to your daytime visit, being able to see the main monuments and sites of the city illuminated.
+Climbing the Eiffel Tower at night is always recommended and you will have the opportunity to rediscover the city of Paris from a completely different perspective to your daytime visit to see the main monuments and sites of the city illuminated.
 In addition, at the beginning of each hour there is a light show.
-If you bring a tripod and a good camera you will be able to take some dream pictures.
+If you bring a tripod and a good camera you can make some dreamy pictures.

-Another major advantage when climbing the Eiffel Tower at night is that it is one of the Parisian monuments that closes later.
+Another of the main advantages of going up the Eiffel Tower at night is that it is one of the Parisian monuments that closes later.
 Therefore, you can take advantage of this time of the day, when you no longer have the opportunity to visit any other monument, to make your visit and thus make the most of the day.
 In fact, many tourists choose to visit it as soon as they land.